 A bond's credit quality is an assessment of the issuer's ability to pay interest on the bond, and ultimately, to pay the principal.
 Credit quality is evaluated by one of the independent bond-rating agencies, for example Moody's Investors Service (Moody's) or Standard and Poor's (S&P).
-The lower the rating, the greater the chance-in the rating agency's opinion-that the bond issuer will default, or fail to meet its payment obligations.
+The lower the rating, the greater the chance - in the rating agency's opinion - that the bond issuer will default, or fail to meet its payment obligations.
 Generally, the lower a bond's credit rating, the higher its yield should be to compensate for the additional risk.

 Board policy recognizes that a limited amount of credit risk, properly managed and monitored, is prudent and provides incremental risk adjusted return over its benchmark.
 Credit risk in each investment pool is managed primarily by diversifying across issuers and limiting the amount of portfolio assets that can be invested in non-investment grade securities.
 Fixed income holdings in a single entity (excluding obligations of the U.S. government and its agencies) may not exceed 5% of a manager's portfolio measured at market value.
 At least 95% of these fixed income investments must be in investment grade securities (securities with ratings of BBB- or Baa3) or higher.
-However, multistrategy fixed income managers may have up to 20% of their investments in noninvestment grade securities.
-Securities of foreign entities denominated in U.S. dollars are limited to 10% of a manager's portfolio.
+However, multi-strategy fixed income managers may have up to 20% of their investments in non-investment grade securities of foreign entities denominated in U.S. dollars are limited to 10% of a manager's portfolio.
 Securities denominated in currencies other than U.S. dollars are not permissible unless part of a multi-strategy fixed income account where the limitation is 20% of the manager's portfolio.

 The investment policy recognizes that credit risk is appropriate in balanced investment pools such as the Endowment and Prime Funds, which are tracked against the Barclays Government Credit Index for U.S. investments and the Citigroup WGBI Index for international investment benchmarks for the fixed income portion of these pools.
-Fixed income investments within the Endowment and Prime Funds include corporate, mortgage backed, asset backed and U.S. treasury and/or agency bonds with a minimum BBB- rating and an average duration of four years.
-In addition, approximately \$20,000 and \$1,600,000 in the Endowment and Prime Funds, at September 30, 2012 and 2011, is invested in unrated fixed income securities, excluding fixed income commingled funds.
-Fixed income commingled funds were approximately \$259,800,000 and \$232,200,000, in the Endowment and Prime Funds, at September 30, 2012 and 2011, respectively.
+Fixed income investments within the Endowment and Prime Funds include corporate and U.S. treasury and/or agency bonds with a minimum BBB- rating and an average duration of four years.
+In addition, approximately \$0 and \$20,000 in the Endowment and Prime Funds, for FY 2013 and 2012, is invested in unrated fixed income securities, excluding fixed income commingled funds.
+Fixed income commingled funds were approximately \$317,200,000 and \$259,800,000, in the Endowment and Prime Funds, for FY 2013 and 2012, respectively.